 climatology - The study of weather conditions over long periods of time.

 commensal - Plants and / or animals living together and gaining benefit from the relationship.
 Generally a fairly loose bond and not as intimate as a symbiotic relationship.

-congelation ice - A type of sea ice that forms underneath frazil ice.
+congelation ice - A type of sea ice that forms underneath established sea ice.

 continental shelf - The region in the ocean around a continent between the shoreline and the continental slope.
-An area of shallow water where the depth is usually less than 200 meters (650 feet).
+An area of shallow water where the depth is usually less than 200 meters (650 feet) - shallow is a relative term here.
 In Antarctica however, the continental shelf averages 500 meters in depth (1640 feet)!
 The continental shelf has formed by slow deposition of sediment eroded from the continent and has a gentle slope (around 1°).

 continental slope - Narrow, steep (3° to 6° slope) transition zone between the shallow shelf and the deep ocean floor.